Generic Name: Dexmethylphenidate hydrochloride

 Dexmethylphenidate hydrochloride tablets should be used as a part of a total treatment program for ADHD that may include counseling or other therapies.

-Dexmethylphenidate hydrochloride tablets are a federally controlled substance (CII) because they can be abused or lead to dependence.
+Dexmethylphenidate hydrochloride tablets are a federally controlled substance (CII) because it can be abused or lead to dependence.
 Keep Dexmethylphenidate hydrochloride tablets in a safe place to prevent misuse and abuse.
 Selling or giving away Dexmethylphenidate hydrochloride tablets may harm others, and is against the law.

 Tell your doctor if you or your child have (or have a family history of) ever abused or been dependent on alcohol, prescription medicines or street drugs.